cdingding/cit/README.md

 * Go the folder containing the executable file, sampler, and the input files
 * Use as command line API
 * ./sampler 'formulation.txt' 'formulation_sample_outputs.txt' 1000
+* the above notebook provides a way to test the output vectors

+# Further improvement
+* Optimized the sampling speed